 - Make the maple-cream cheese frosting

-- 4. In a stand mixer beat all the ingredients on medium until fluffy.
-To assemble the cake, frost the top of one cake, place the other cake on top.
-Frost the sides and top, swirling decoratively.
-Refrigerate the cake for 30 minutes to allow the frosting to set.
+- 7. To assemble the cake, frost the top of one cake, then place the other cake on top.
+Frost the sides and top, swirling like the pro you are.
+Slip the the cake in the fridge for 30 minutes until the frosting is set, if needed.